getpatchwork/patchwork/docs/upgrading.md

 The latter option is best chosen if you wish to retain the aforementioned fork.
-How you do this depends on the extensiveness of your changes, but getting the latest version of patchwork, deleting the provided migrations, applying any patches you may have and regenerating the migrations seems like the best option.
+How you do this depends on the extensiveness of your changes, but getting the latest version of Patchwork, deleting the provided migrations, applying any patches you may have and regenerating the migrations seems like the best option.

-**NOTE**: To prevent the latter case above from occuring, we'd ask that you submit any patches you may have to the upstream patchwork so that the wider community can benefit from this new functionality.
+**NOTE**: To prevent the latter case above from occuring, we'd ask that you submit any patches you may have to the upstream Patchwork so that the wider community can benefit from this new functionality.
 Please see [the contributing document][doc-contributing] for more informtion on this process.